About Us

 We operate through 22 Area Welfare Centres spread across traditional Gurkha recruiting areas.
 In the UK, in conjunction with other service charities and government bodies we offer advice and support to help the thousands of retired Gurkhas and their families who choose to settle here.

-Enter to help Gurkha veterans like Gunja Bahadur Rai
+Enter to help Gurkha veterans like Kharka Bahadur

 By entering this raffle, you are helping to provide this life-changing rehabilitation service for elderly Gurkha veterans and widows in Nepal.
 For 200 years they have fought for us – now, we fight for them.